BeauDiddly/vct-web-scraping/README.md

 ## About <a name = "about"></a>

+**This repository is a little messy right now as I originally had plans to automate this and move it to cloud but I've been busy.
+If you want to run this, please checkout to the commit history from August 6th, 2024 from the first commit.
+I will eventually move the main branch back to that version.**

-An asynchronous web scraper scraping the 2021 - 2024 Valorant Champions Tour data.
+An asynchronous web scraper scraping the 2021 - 2025 Valorant Champions Tour data.
 It scrapes tournaments, players and agents data from vlr.gg.
 This is part of the Valorant Champions Tour ETL pipeline.
-This is the extraction part.

 ## Using the Data <a name ="using_the_data"></a>
 The data is publicly avaliable on [Kaggle](https://www.kaggle.com/datasets/ryanluong1/valorant-champion-tour-2021-2023-data).